 - Share free game-design tools and assessment strategies

 - Highlight student choice and voice

-Educators and librarians working across all content areas in grades 5 to 12 are watch to this recorded session.
+Educators and librarians working across all content areas in grades 5 to 12 are encouraged watch to this recorded session.
 Learn how to move your students from content consumers to media creators!